The short answer

 By type — best for display

-How to decide in 30 seconds
+How to decide in thirty seconds

 The two-binder system most people end up with